joshua112398/inventory-application/inventory-application/README.md

 # Roadblocks

 I was unaware that find() in mongoose returns a pointer (cursor), and so accessing a field directly will return undefined.
-However, findOne() will return a document and hence  you can access its fields directly
+However, findOne() will return a document and hence  you can access its fields directly.

+I find myself having to look up syntax a lot in this project for Bootstrap, EJS, Express.js/Node.js, and Mongoose/MongoDB.
+I haven't used any of these extensively before in any previous projects so I don't have a lot of the syntax memorized yet.